Jo Malone

-Joanne Lesley Malone CBE (born 5 November 1963) is a British perfumer and founder of the companies Jo Malone London, Jo Loves and Jo Vodka.
-Malone founded Jo Malone London in 1990 and later sold the company in 1999 to its current parent company Estee Lauder Companies.
-In 2011, Malone founded Jo Loves.
+Joanne Lesley Malone (born 5 November 1963) is a British perfumer and founder of the companies Jo Malone London, Jo Loves and Jo Vodka.
+She sold Jo Malone London in 1999 to Estee Lauder Companies.
+In 2011 Malone founded Jo Loves.

-Biography
+Early life

 Malone was born on 5 November 1963, and grew up in a council house in Bexleyheath, South East London.
 She had severe dyslexia, and left school aged 13 to care for her mother, who had a stroke.

+Business

 In 1999, Malone sold Jo Malone London to Estée Lauder Companies for "undisclosed millions".
 In 2011, she started a new fragrance company, Jo Loves.

 In 2008, Malone received an MBE, then in 2018 a CBE.
 In 2015, she was a castaway on BBC Radio 4's Desert Island Discs.